SJUACM/How-To-Use-Git-And-Github/README.md

  ### This is how your terminal should look if you have executed all the commands correctly:
 ![image](https://user-images.githubusercontent.com/43652410/111018455-d659d580-8386-11eb-91d4-4e77705f1e5c.png)

-  ## All the Git commands to push your project onto Github:
+  ## All the Git commands to push your project onto Github

   **NOTE: Commands surrounded with brackets [] are specific to you**